hostmobility/documentation/docs/system/sdk.md

 ## Usage

-Source the `enviroment-setup` folder where you installed the SDK *example*
+Source the `enviroment-setup` folder where you installed the SDK

+Example:
 ```bash
 . ~/sdk/hmx-kirkstone/environment-setup-armv8a-fslc-linux
 ```

-This will set the enviroment variables for compiler, linker etc.
+This will set the environment variables for the compiler, linker, etc.

 For example, the kernel headers can be found in `SDKTARGETSYSROOT` (the option needs to be set in the image).

-*access kernel headers e.g. when compiling external modules*
+Access kernel headers, e.g. when compiling external modules:
 ```bash
 export KDIR=$SDKTARGETSYSROOT/usr/src/kernel
 ```